byungil-oh/al-folio/_pages/about.md

 social: true
 ---

-Hello!

-I was a undergraduate student at Sungkyunkwan University.
-I obtained my Bachelor's degrees in psychology and convergence software.
-I was supervised by Min-Suk Kang at Visual Cognitive Neuroscience Lab.
+I'm Byung-Il Oh!
+I obtained my Bachelor's degrees in psychology and convergence software at Sungkyunkwan University in Republic of Korea.
+I was supervised by Min-Suk Kang at <a href="">Visual Cognitive Neuroscience Lab</a>.

 I'm broadly interested in working memory and artificial intelligence.